arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ### SRAM Memory Measurement

 Sometimes, there are situations where even when code is compiled and uploaded successfully by the IDE into a board, it suffers from sudden halts.
 These issues are likely due to memory resource-hogging or insufficient memory to allocate.
 It is necessary to understand which code sector the memory demand is going beyond the available resources to solve this.
-The following example code can be used to **measure SRAM usage**:
+The following example code can be used to **measure SRAM usage in AVR-based Arduino® boards**:

 ```arduino
 void display_freeram() {